-Ryan is a Data, AuthNZ and Growth geek based in Boulder, Colorado.
+Ryan Boyd is a Data, AuthNZ and Growth geek based in Boulder, Colorado.
 He has a 17+ year career in developer relations, developer experience and marketing.
-He’s a co-founder at MotherDuck, where he serve as VP of Developer Relations and Marketing.
+He’s a co-founder at MotherDuck, where he serves as VP of Developer Relations and Marketing.

-Prior to Databricks, Ryan led the Developer Relations team at Neo4j, with Developer Advocates, Developer Relations Engineers, a Curriculum Developer and a Community Programs Manager working together to grow awareness and adoption of graph databases, the Cypher query language, graph algorithms and more.
+Prior to Databricks, Ryan built and led the Developer Relations team at Neo4j, with Developer Advocates, Developer Relations Engineers, a Curriculum Developer and a Community Programs Manager working together to grow awareness and adoption of graph databases, the Cypher query language, graph algorithms and more.
 Notably, he advocated for a better getting-started experience and built the Neo4j Sandbox as well as supporting his team building a better self-serve experience, free online training and certification.
 On the marketing side, he created new educational nurture and drip campaigns for the developer audience, resulting in better community engagement, higher click-throughs and lower unsubscribes.
 His team also built a new online community, first in Slack and later as custom forum.
 Ryan also established the Neo4j YouTube channel which now has 40k+ subscribers and the videos he produced have close to 1 million views.

 Helped Build Google Developer Relations from 10 -> 250+